This post may contain affiliate or referral links which means we may earn a sales commission. Please see our full affiliate disclosure here.

 If you’re having a hard time keeping dogs out of the cat litter box, some of these tips should help you solve the problem.

 Keep The Litter Box Clean At All Times

 When the litter box isn’t cleaned regularly, it can become of more interest to your dog.
 Make sure you scoop the waste at least every day.

 If you cannot keep up with scooping the litter from the cat box often, you can consider buying an automatic litter box.
 A self-cleaning litter box will clean the litter automatically after your cat finishes its business without any work from you.

-Set up your cat litter box in a room with a door and put an indoor cat door so the dog can’t get in.
-If your cat is an indoor/outdoor cat, using a cat door will also help keep the dog from looking for little “treasures”.
+Set up your cat litter box in a room with a door and install an indoor cat door so the dog can’t get in.
+If your cat is an indoor/outdoor cat, using a cat door will also help keep the dog from looking for little “treasures.”

 While your cat can easily climb up to an elevated surface, your dog doesn’t have the same ability.
 Putting the litter box up in a high place will allow your cat to access it easily, but don’t put it so high that it’s difficult to clean it.

 There are several dog-proof litter boxes available that will keep your dog out.
-They have small openings that allow a cat to get through, but medium and large sized dogs won’t be able to fit their head through.
-If you have a small dog, you might have to find another solution.
+They have small openings that allow a cat to get through, but medium and large-sized dogs won’t be able to fit their head through.
+You might have to find another solution if you have a small dog.

 Do some shopping around to find one that will work best for you. below are some highly rates ones.

 Petmate Booda Dome Clean Step Cat Litter box